wen-haox/ats-qwenai/prd.md

 - Public repository is complete.
 - README includes setup, architecture, deployment, and demo instructions.
 - Architecture diagram is included.
-- Demo video is recorded.
+- Public demo video is recorded and kept under three minutes where possible.
 - Devpost submission text is finalized.
 - Track is clearly identified.
+- Any required presentation material is exported and linked from the submission.

 ---

-## 32. Success Metrics
+## 33. Success Metrics

 | Metric | Target |
 |---|---|